-If learning to read is like building a skyscraper, then kindergarten is the year to construct the most solid reading foundation possible.
-As part of that foundation, kindergartners will be working on the five pillars of reading: understanding the relationship between sounds and words (phonetics), reading fluently, understanding what they read, expanding vocabulary, and building knowledge.
+If learning to read is like building a skyscraper, then kindergarten is the year to construct the most solid foundation possible.
+As part of that foundation, kindergartners will be working on the five pillars of kindergarten reading: understanding the relationship between sounds and words (phonetics), reading fluently, understanding what they read, expanding vocabulary, and building knowledge.

 Here is what your kindergartner will be learning this year to ensure the foundation is in place to become a successful reader and student.

 Fortunately, kindergartners don’t need to learn how to say the alphabet backward, like Mary Poppins singing “Supercalifragilisticexpialidocious” in reverse.
 Even so, under the Common Core Standards kindergartners are being asked to master the alphabet far beyond singing the ABCs.
 They need to develop a deep understanding of what the alphabet does: that it’s the code for so much of the communicating and comprehending they’ll do for the rest of their lives.

 This year they’ll be launching into the world of what educators call “decoding,” the double whammy of phonic awareness and word recognition.
 By the end of the school year, kindergartners are expected to come away with a solid understanding of alphabet basics — not only familiarity with each letter but knowing that these letters come together to make words.

 Kindergartners need to recognize all 26 lowercase and uppercase letters — as well as their sounds.
 Your child also needs to understand the five major vowels’ long sounds (the a in ape, or the e in feet) and short sounds (the a in apple, or the e in elephant).
 They should be able to identify which letters are different in similar words (e.g. map, lap, tap).
 They should also know that spoken words represent a sequence of letters.

 Left to right, up to down, front to back